Controllable Sequence Editing for Biological and Clinical Trajectories: Results

-\name-based models consistently outperform non-\name models in both immediate and delayed sequence editing~(Appendix Figure~\ref{fig:supp_wot_cf_full}).
-To more closely analyze delayed sequence editing performance, we examine the predictions for cellular trajectories of length 23, the most common sequence length in the dataset~(Figure~\ref{fig:wot_cf}).
+By learning temporal concepts, \name \textit{consistently outperforms} non-\name in immediate and delayed sequence editing~(Fig.~\ref{fig:supp_wot_cf_full}).
+We examine the predictions for trajectories of length 23, the most common sequence length in WOT-CF~(Fig.~\ref{fig:wot_cf}).
 Since \(t_i = 10\) is the earliest divergence time step, we input the first nine time steps \(\mathbf{x}_{:,0:9}\), the counterfactual condition, and \(t_j \in [10, 23]\).
-Comparing the generated and ground truth counterfactual sequences, we find that \name significantly outperforms non-\name models after time step 10, which is when the trajectories begin to diverge (Figure~\ref{fig:wot_cf}).
+Comparing the generated and ground truth counterfactual sequences, we find that \name outperforms non-\name models after time step 10, which is when the trajectories begin to diverge.